 More importantly, we are reviewing closely our expenses.
 The grocery list is cut down to what is necessary/essential.
 Utility bills such as electricity and water are assessed and cut down unnecessary usage.
 Many more options to manage the mental and financial needs of our family.
 We are a work in progress and we will get there.
 For I know this too shall pass. – Cheryl (Bohol, Philippines)

-Here in Cyprus we are now in the third phase in easing restrictions.
+Here in Cyprus we are now in the second phase in easing restrictions.
 More business sectors are open including schools with guided measures.
 We have about a month of strict lockdown.
 SMS to a government system every time we step out of the house, movement is limited to a specific time duration, and penalties for violators.
 On May 4th we entered the second phase, a few shops started opening.
 This Friday market reopened.
 Shoppers lined up outside to prevent overcrowding, two-meter social distancing marks, and wearing of masks and gloves.
 For the past few weeks, infected cases are only by single digits.
 The government’s approach to fighting this pandemic is listening to medical experts.
 I feel safe here.

 “I feel safer and grateful that the cab drivers came up with the initiative to protect themselves and their passengers.
 Thumbs up to them for doing their social responsibility.
 My thoughts about the new normal?
 Well, I feel that everyone has to do our respective social responsibilities.
 As this crisis is never temporary, I need to plan ahead with regards to safety and survival.
 New Normal for me personally includes consumption of food that basically helps to boost my immune system”. – Jenny (Doha, Qatar)